kragen/derctuo/markdown/pyrolysis-3d-printing.md

     |                  | sulfate       |          21 |                |
     |                  | acetate       |           8 |                |

-I can't find any concrete information about ammonium aluminate; I suspect it doesn't exist, although a number of chemical suppliers have it in their catalogs.
+I can’t find any concrete information about ammonium aluminate; I suspect it doesn’t exist, although a number of chemical suppliers have it in their catalogs.
 Ammonium silicate apparently does exist but is too finicky to be of any practical use.
 Ammonium borate also seems to exist, but information about it is rare.